 Should You Jump on The Social Commerce Bandwagon?

 Retailers should be invested in social to create interest, improve brand identity, and drive traffic to their sites.
 Social media plays a vital part in the buyer’s journey especially for discovering new products, reading reviews and ratings.
 Consider any sales you make directly from a social site to be icing on the cake.

 If your eCommerce business is thriving without a big social media presence, you should keep focusing on what works.
 Don’t make a big switch but begin to diversify into other revenue streams.
 It’s worth testing the buy button and shoppable posts for your eCommerce business.
 Do it gradually to see how your business grows.

 Imagine if you could increase sales by just a few percentage points.
 That would make a big difference!
 Social media commerce is just one more way to get your product out there and provide a convenient way to pay for it.
 This increases your reach and potential for sales.

 Think of it as selling hamburgers.
 You have a location and it is packed, limiting your capacity.
 Or perhaps you still have room but not enough traffic is in the area.
 A great idea is buying a big cooler and bringing your main entrée over to the neighborhood baseball game to sell.
 Customers that would’ve never driven over at that time to buy will now purchase from you.
 They did it for convenience.
 You met them where they were.
 Social commerce does the same.

 The answer is yes, but it’s complicated.

-Retailers that are omnichannel can capture both offline and online shoppers.
+Omnichannel retailers can capture both offline and online shoppers.
 The worlds of online social and offline retail are interdependent.
+It only requires the right strategy and experienced professionals to create a successful operation.
 If you are unsure of where to start or need to improve the channels you have, contact Eventige.